 Ensuring expedition of the arbitral proceedings and facilitating access to the users by establishing moderate arbitral fees have been among the main goals pursued by the arbitral institutions and users in recent years.
-Also, following a totally uninspired experience of the appointment of arbitrators only by or through an Appointing Authority, the 2014 Arbitration Rules restored the parties in their right to select and appoint their arbitrator, thus aligning themselves with the standards of international arbitration institutions.

-Arbitration, and particularly international commercial arbitration, remains the key alternative to the State judiciary, at least in disputes involving concurrent applicable laws and jurisdictions.
-There are certain sectors prone to arbitration, such as concessions, the construction industry, public-private arrangements and corporate joint-venture type investment schemes.
+Arbitration, and particularly international commercial arbitration, remains the key alternative to the state judiciary, at least in disputes involving concurrent applicable laws and jurisdictions.
+There are certain sectors prone to arbitration, such as concessions, the construction industry, public-private arrangements and corporate joint-venture type investment schemes, finance-banking, agriculture, transport and technology of information.

 Predominantly, these sectors continue to favour arbitration over litigation or mediation.
 This is primarily due to the complexity of these types of matter and the intricacies of cross-border commercial disputes, where experienced international arbitrators are better placed and equipped to deal with all of the relevant issues.